joelbarba/jb-btc-wallet/README.md

 # JB-BTC-WALLET

-This is a Vanilla Bitcoin Wallet generator, that makes all calculations with 0 dependencies from another libraries.
+This is a Vanilla Bitcoin Wallet generator.
+It makes all calculations with 0 dependencies from any external library.

-This is not meant for production usage!
-This is only for learning purposes.
+This is obviously not meant for production usage! but for learning purposes only.

 The fact that no external libraries or native APIs have been used is to have a full understanding of all the operations involved in the Bitcoin Wallet software.

+You can find a running instance here: [https://jb-btc-wallet.netlify.app/](https://jb-btc-wallet.netlify.app/) Even though values are exactly the same as if you'd use a comercial wallet, do not use any of these wallets with real bitcoins.
+Always protect your data.

 ## JS Modules